Ramzan Kadyrov: Head of the Chechen Republic

-Kadyrov was given the rank of major general in July 2020, through an executive order of the Russian President.
+Kadyrov was given the rank of major general in July 2020, through an executive order of the Russian president.
 He added on his blog that he had been transferred from Ministry of Internal Affairs to the National Guard of Russia.

 COVID-19 pandemic

-During the COVID-19 pandemic in Russia, Kadyrov initially in March dismissed the spread of the disease as nothing serious.
+During the COVID-19 pandemic in Russia, Kadyrov initially in March 2020 dismissed the spread of the disease as nothing serious.
 Later, Chechnya imposed strict measures to curb the spread of coronavirus after it first emerged in the republic.
 In an interview to Caucasian Knot, Kadyrov purportedly stated that infected people violating self-quarantine should be killed.
 People accused of spreading rumors have also been forced to admit their guilt and apologize on live television broadcasts by Kadyrov, though human rights organizations have claimed they were pressured.

 In April 2020, Kadyrov announced imposition of even stricter measures in Chechnya to curb the spread of the coronavirus.
 In addition to a night curfew, the government also sealed off all transportation to regions outside the republic.
 Kadyrov meanwhile also denied that force was being used against those who defied the restrictions.
-After the Russian Prime Minister Mikhail Mishustin criticized heads of Russian regions for overstepping the extent of their powers with the restrictions they imposed, Kadyrov commented that while he did not know if Mishustin referred to Chechnya, goods as well as entry into the republic were not barred.
+After the Russian prime minister Mikhail Mishustin criticized heads of Russian regions for overstepping the extent of their powers with the restrictions they imposed, Kadyrov commented that while he did not know if Mishustin referred to Chechnya, goods as well as entry into the republic were not barred.
 However, entry of non-Chechens into the republic would be banned to curb the spread of the disease.

 On 15 May 2020, Kadyrov in a live broadcast on the state-run Grozny TV stated that medical workers protesting over lack of personal protective equipment (PPE) must be sacked after one such protest occurred in Gudermes, claiming the republic had enough PPE.
-On 20 May, Kadyrov was reportedly flown to Moscow after developing "flu-like symptoms", suspected to be COVID-19.
-On 26 May however, Kadyrov attended a televised meeting in Grozny for taking steps against the coronavirus.
-The next day he stated that he had a right to be sick, without confirming if he had fallen ill.
-He also dismissed reports of using a catheter, stating he had a right to use it to boost his immunity.